koalagon/groceryco/README.md

 # Assumption & Limitation
 - Product price, sub-total, grand-total are between decimal.MinValue and decimal.MaxValue
+- Product name is Unique Identifier.
+(Of course, it is not good idea, but it's for readability).
+The product name is case-sensitive.
 - Each product can have multiple promotions. e.g. Apple can have the on-sale promotion and group-sale promotion.
 But, system will gurantee the lowest price promotion.
 It can be changed to the highest price promotion based on configuration.
 You can change the configuration on App.Config file.
 - Each product can have a lot of promotions on each promomtion type.
 But the promotion date should not overlay.
 - All marketing team input data is correct.
 However, I added a couple of validation logics.